 5.21 Individual Conduct Rule 3 relates primarily to responses from individuals to requests from the appropriate regulator and an individual's involvement in a firm's mechanisms for reporting to a regulator.
-However, Senior Manager Conduct Rule 4 imposes a greater duty on SMFs to disclose any information the appropriate regulator would reasonably expect.
+However, Senior Manager Conduct Rule 4 imposes a greater duty on SMFs and Notified NEDs to disclose any information the appropriate regulator would reasonably expect.
 This includes making a disclosure in the absence of any request or enquiry from the appropriate regulator.
-By virtue of the position, a person performing an SMF is likely to have access to greater amounts of information of potential regulatory importance and to have the expertise to recognise when this may be something the PRA or FCA would reasonably expect notice of.
+By virtue of the position, these persons are likely to have access to greater amounts of information of potential regulatory importance and to have the expertise to recognise when this may be something the PRA or FCA would reasonably expect notice of.